NVIDIA/MagnumIO/gds/samples/README.md

 ## cuFile API Samples

 Samples for CUDA Developers which demonstrates cuFile APIs in CUDA Toolkit.
-This version supports [CUDA Toolkit 11.4](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) 11.4 and onwards.
 Each sample is intended to show different aspect of application development using cuFile APIs.

 **Note**: The sample tests expect the data files to be present and atleast 128MiB in size.
       The data files should have read/write permissions in GDS enabled mounts.

 ## Prerequisites

-Download and install the [CUDA Toolkit 11.4](https://developer.nvidia.com/cuda-downloads) for your corresponding platform.
+Download and install the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) for your corresponding platform.
 For system requirements and installation instructions of cuda toolkit, please refer to the [GDS Installation Guide](https://docs.nvidia.com/gpudirect-storage/troubleshooting-guide/index.html).
 **Note**: cuFile samples need a NVIDIA GPU with cuda compute capability 6 and above.